oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

 ## Summary

-You now know how to add new columns to your existing tables, create lookup tables for reference information, and create and run a SQL script to populate your tables.
+You now know how to add new columns to your existing tables, create lookup tables for reference information, and create and run an SQL script to populate your tables.
 You may now **proceed to the next lab**.

 ## Acknowledgements